eneko/RegEx/README.md

 # RegEx
-`RegEx` is a thin `NSRegularExpression` wrapper for easier regular expression testing and data extraction in Swift.
+`RegEx` is a thin `NSRegularExpression` wrapper for easier regular expression testing, data extraction, and replacement in Swift.

 ![RegEx](/RegEx.png)